shareef99997/Netflix-SQL-Project/README.md

 9. **Count content items in each genre**
    *Business Need:* Measure genre popularity.
-   *Solution:* Split and counted each genre occurrence.
+   *Solution:* Split and count each genre occurrence.

 10. **Average content release in France by year**
    *Business Need:* Analyze Netflix's growth in France.